ausmani23/chinashock/README.md

-# Job Loss and Incarceration: Local Labor Market Effects of a Natural Experiment
+# Labor Markets and Incarceration: Effects of the China Shock on American Punishment

-This repository contains replication materials for "Job Loss and Incarceration: Local Labor Market Effects of a Natural Experiment".
+This repository contains replication materials for "Labor Markets and Incarceration: Effects of the China Shock on American Punishment".

 ## FOLDERS